 It's easy for people to try to teach their dog that they don't want them to jump up, but be sure to be teaching the dog what behaviors you do like and want him to be doing instead, such as sitting.
-As soon as all four paws are on the floor or if the dog sits or lays down, lather on that praise!
-If you don't teach the dog what behaviors you like and what will work to get attention from you, the dog will likely continue to try to get attention using behaviors you don't like, such as barking or tugging on clothes.
+Once all four paws are solidly on the floor or if the dog sits or lays down, lather on that praise!
+If you don't teach the dog what behaviors you like and what will work to get attention from you, the dog will likely continue to try to get attention using behaviors you don't like, such as barking, pawing, or tugging on clothes.

 When working with a jumpy dog, remember to not use your hands to push the dog off you.
 Hands are rewarding to dogs.
-Hands are what feed them treats, pet them, and play with them.
+Hands are what feed them, give them treats, pet them, and play with them.
 If you use your hands to try to push the dog off he will likely just think you are playing a game and the behavior may escalate.
 In addition, some dogs may see this as punishment and grow fearful of hands coming toward them or being near them.